Cleo A. Noel Jr.: Ambassadorship to Sudan and death

 On December 23, 1972, Noel was appointed U.S. Ambassador to Sudan when Sudan and the U.S. reestablished diplomatic relations severed as the result of the 1967 Arab-Israeli War.
 The outgoing Charge d'Affairs, George Curtis Moore, was asked to stay on as Deputy Chief of Mission until the new Deputy arrived in March.

 On the evening of March 1, 1973, militants from the Black September faction of PLO stormed the Saudi Embassy in Khartoum, where a farewell ceremony for Moore had just concluded.
 Noel was wounded during the taking, he and Moore were among the ten diplomats taken hostage by the militants.
 The next day, March 2, the hostage takers shot Noel to death.
-Also murdered were his deputy, Moore; and Belgian diplomat Guy Eid.
+Also executed were his deputy, Moore; and Belgian diplomat Guy Eid.

-After a joint funeral on March 7 at the National Presbyterian Church in Washington D.C., Cleo Noel Jr. and Curtis Moore were buried with military honors at Arlington National Cemetery.
+After a joint funeral on March 7 at the National Presbyterian Church in Washington D.C., Noel and Moore were buried with military honors at Arlington National Cemetery.